Variants

 Rules

-Contestants compete to reach a random three-digit target by combining the six other numbers in the "selection" with addition, subtraction, multiplication and division.
+Numbers round: Players are given a selection of six numbers and a random three-digit target number, and must combine the numbers in the selection using addition, subtraction, multiplication and division to get as close as possible to the target.
 Numbers can be used as many times as they appear in the selection, and it is not necessary to use all the numbers.
 Decimals and fractions are not allowed - only whole numbers may be used at any stage of the calculation.
-One player chooses how many "large numbers" appear in the selection, which are then drawn at random from 25, 50, 75 and 100; the remaining spaces are taken by "small numbers", drawn at random from 1 to 10 (small numbers can be duplicated but not more).

 Normal formats